Guide

 The Home Office expects you to leave the UK on or before your visa expiry date, unless you have applied to extend your stay or to switch into another immigration category.

-The length of your student visa depends on the length of your course.
+The length of your Student visa depends on the length of your course.
 This is stated in the Confirmation of Acceptance for Studies (CAS) which was issued to you by our Admissions team.
-The Home Office varies this leave if you are government sponsored and then limits your stay in the UK to meet your sponsor's requirements.

 Course length Additional months granted at end of course